brandonnhem/team-split/README.md

 ## How to Use

-Head on over to (INSERT WEBSITE LINK) before we begin.
+Head on over to [team-split](https://team-split.vercel.app/) before we begin.

 ### In the first box..
 1. Enter a player's name (up to 10 characters).